MicrosoftDocs/azure-dev-docs/articles/javascript/openai-cli.md

     npm install
     ```

-## Create environment file for Azure OpenAi settings
+## Create environment file for Azure OpenAI settings

 1. In the `./cli-openai` directory, create a `.env.development` file.
 1. Copy the following environment variables into the `.env.development` file.